rombert/desktop-maven-notifier/README.md

 There is preliminary support for Windows 7 and 8 using [Snarl](http://sourceforge.net/projects/snarlwin/).

 ### Java System Tray ###
-If you're on an unsupported OS, or if the previously mentioned prerequisites are not installed, Maven Desktop Notifier will fallback to using the Java System Tray mechanism for displaying pop-ups.
+If none of the notification senders described above are available on your machine, or if simply you're running a different operating system, Maven Desktop Notifier will fallback to using the Java System Tray mechanism for displaying pop-ups.
 This requires Java 6 or newer.

 ## Screenshots